 Possibly the worst in the first series is when a small pack of Crossed is chasing Patrick.
 The survivors, fed up with running and hiding all the time, heroically charge in and get a little payback, annihilating the Crossed, only to find that Patrick has turned anyway.

 Well into Wish You Were Here a character is introduced who is described as being some kind of super scientist who may even be immune to the cross virus.
 He takes a knife to the throat barely an issue after he's introduced.

-A few over a hundred Australian Aborigines retreat into the outback to safety in the Crossed 2013 Special, protected from invasion by the Crossed's notorious lack of self-preservation.
+A tribe of Australian Aborigines retreat into the outback to safety in the Crossed 2013 Special, protected from invasion by the Crossed's notorious lack of self-preservation.
 The implication is that even if the rest of Australia is dead to a man, they'll be fine.

-Humans Are the Real Monsters: Zigzagged: All humans have the potential to be monsters, with Stan pointing out that however horrible the Crossed are, they never do anything that ordinary humans cannot also do.
-This is confirmed in subsequent sequel arcs, where some non-Crossed characters are more monstrous and terrifying than the Crossed themselves.
+Humans Are the Real Monsters: All humans have the potential to be monsters, with Stan pointing out that however horrible the Crossed are, they never do anything that ordinary humans cannot also do.

 Improbable Weapon User: In the first arc, a Crossed uses the severed reproductive organ of an equine specimen.
 Or, in layman's terms HORSECOCK!

 Infant Immortality: Brutally averted.
 The cover for one issue has the Crossed putting kids on a playground slide.
 At the bottom of the playground slide is a wood chipper.
 In Wish You Were Here, the Crossed throw a newborn baby into the air and then shoot it to splatter its infected blood on a group of survivors.